Keysight/infrastructure/README.md

-# Infrastructure as a Graph
+# Network Infrastructure as a Graph

+Modern AI systems, comprising diverse scale-up and scale-out interconnect topologies that integrate complex heterogeneous components, connected together via diverse means, face a lack of standardized overall infrastructure description.
+This hinders benchmarking, simulation, and emulation. [infra.proto](keysight_chakra/infra/infra.proto) introduces a graph-based schema to describe AI/HPC infrastructure.

-Create infrastructure as a graph using messages from [infra.proto](keysight_chakra/infra/infra.proto).
+To create an infrastructure as a graph one cna use messages from [infra.proto](keysight_chakra/infra/infra.proto).
 The messages allow a user to easily create logical infrastructure as vertexes and edges and scale it up and scale it out without duplicating content.

-The infra.proto is a Protocol Buffers (Protobuf) message that serves as the core data model for defining and designing the infrastructure.
+[infra.proto](keysight_chakra/infra/infra.proto) is a Protocol Buffers (Protobuf) message that serves as the core data model for defining and designing the infrastructure.
 Protobuf is a schema-based, strongly typed format that models data as messages with defined fields and types in a .proto file.
 This schema enables efficient serialization and deserialization of structured data.

 While Protobuf itself uses a compact binary format, the data defined by the Protobuf message can be converted to more human-readable formats such as JSON and YAML.
 This conversion facilitates easier inspection, configuration, and integration with tools that prefer text-based formats.